AdaCore/spark2014/lrm/source/packages.rst

      a Part_Of indicator; and

    * in its Refined_State aspect, denote each declaration associated with such a Part_Of indicator as a ``constituent`` exclusively of the encapsulating state abstraction.

    [The units that need to be with'd is known from the ``limited_with_clauses`` on its specification and from this it is known which declarations have a Part_Of indicator for a encapsulating state abstraction.]

 #.
-Other than in the body of a unit that contains the State_Refinement aspect
+A state abstraction or variable declared with a Part_Of indicator shall not
+   be denoted in the visible or private part of a package specification other than in the package specification containing the declaration.

+#.
+A package specification declaring a state abstraction or variable with a
+   Part_Of indicator shall not, in its visible or private part, denote the encapsulating state abstraction apart from where it is specified in the Part_Of indicator.

+#.
+A state abstraction shall not be denoted in the private part of the package
+   in which it is declared except for where it is denoted as an encapsulating state abstraction in a Part_Of indicator.

-   which defines the constituents of a state abstraction, where both a state abstraction and one or more of its constituents are visible, only the state abstraction may be denoted in Global and Depends aspects of a subprogram or the Initializes or Initial_Condition aspects of a package.
+#.
+In a package body where both a state abstraction and some or all of its
-   [This rule still permits the denotation of either or both the state abstraction and its constituents in the implementation of the subprogram or package.
-The Part_Of indicator of the declaration of the constituent facilitates resolution of the two views.]
+   ``constituents`` are visible [via the Part_Of_Indicator] and the refinement of the state abstraction is not visible, either the state abstraction or its constituents may be denoted.
+[The Part_Of indicator is used to determine which state abstraction a ``constituent`` is a part of.]

 .. centered:: **Examples**

 .. code-block:: ada